-Dr. James Crane, who practices in Saint Louis, MO, is a medical specialist in genetics.
-In his practice, Dr. Crane focuses on ultrasound (sonogram).
-Dr. Crane's professional affiliations include Washington University Physicians and Barnes-Jewish Hospital.
-He graduated from Indiana University School of Medicine and then he performed his residency at Barnes-Jewish Hospital.
-He honors Anthem, Blue Cross/Blue Shield, Coventry, and more.
-Unfortunately, Dr. Crane is not accepting new patients at this time.
+Dr. James Crane practices genetics.
+Dr. Crane is especially interested in ultrasound (sonogram).
+He is affiliated with Washington University Physicians and Barnes-Jewish Hospital.
+He attended medical school at Indiana University School of Medicine.
+His residency was performed at Barnes-Jewish Hospital.
+Anthem, Blue Cross/Blue Shield, and Coventry are among the insurance carriers that Dr. Crane accepts.
+Dr. Crane is not currently accepting new patients.

 Clinical interests: Prenatal Ultrasound, Down Syndrome, Ultrasound, Prenatal Diagnosis, Birth Defects

 Conditions / Treatments